Access info

 You can purchase an Access Card for £15 for 3 years.

 A West End LIVE Digital Access Pass is a free way of conveying your access requirements, just for West End LIVE.
-You still go through the same process but receive a digital number and no card.
+You still go through the same process, but receive a digital number and no card.
+Please bring your confirmation email with you.

 Already got an Access Card or what do I do once I have a West End LIVE Digital Access Pass?

-You can use your Nimbus Access Card or West End LIVE Digital Access Pass to use the dedicated accessible entrance.
-Just bring your card or Digital Access Pass confirmation email to show to the stewards on the day.
+You can use your Access card or Digital Access Pass to use the dedicated accessible entrance.
+You do not need to apply, just bring your card or Nimbus digital access pass confirmation to show to the stewards on the day.

 Event information